Tokai Arboretum

-A brief history of Tokai Arboretum
+History

 The first exotic plantings at Tokai were made in 1694, when English Oaks (Quercus robur) were established there by Simon van der Stel.
 The earliest attempt at commercial afforestation at Tokai was in 1884 when Joseph Storr Lister planted Monterey Pines (Pinus radiata).
 In 1886 an arboretum was laid out adjoining the nursery at Tokai, and 150 species were established, including a few indigenous species.
 There were already some Stone Pine present in a small copse.
 During 1902 some additional 43 plant species were established in the Tokai Arboretum.
 A systematic effort was made to introduce other exotic species for plantation trial and it was decided to obtain species from countries with similar climates.
 Trees from Australia, India, the southern states of North America and Mexico consequently received attention.
 The plantation trials revealed that conifers were more suited to the Cape Flats than broad-leaved trees, although Eucalyptus did well on deeper, richer soils.

-From 1906-1911 Tokai hosted The South African Forestry School “for training men for the higher grades of the Forest Service.”
+From 1906-1911 Tokai hosted The South African Forestry School "for training men for the higher grades of the Forest Service."
 Two students of this school, J.D.M.
 Keet and A.J.
-O’Conner, later became directors of national forestry.
+O'Conner, later became directors of national forestry.
 In 1932 this school was moved to Saasveld, near George, Western Cape.
 In 1933 the director of forestry, Mr. J.D.M.
-Keet, requested the conservator of forestry to devote more attention to the Tokai Arboretum’s upkeep, and provided specific instructions, aimed at making the area more attractive to visitors and at improving its educational and scientific value.
+Keet, requested the conservator of forestry to devote more attention to the Tokai Arboretum's upkeep, and provided specific instructions, aimed at making the area more attractive to visitors and at improving its educational and scientific value.
 However, the Tokai Arboretum lapsed steadily into a state of greater neglect.
 During 1951, Mr. Paul Sauer, as minister of forestry, also remarked unfavourably on the unkempt appearance and the absence of labels for tree species.

-The current state of Tokai Arboretum
+Current state

 Although many of the trees are healthy, many are dead or moribund.
 Heavy invasions by Long-leaf Wattle, Blackwood, Cypress, Eucalyptus and Australian Cheesewood need to be continuously controlled.
 Black Locust and English Elm are coppicing particularly badly.
 Heavy invasions by Outeniqua and Real Yellowwood (alien to the Cape Flats) are also evident.
 Some areas are heavily infested with Kikuyu and Buffalo Grass.
 The roads through the main Arboretum are also generally in a poor condition.